iamgiddyaboutgit/linux-ubuntu-image/README.md

 password: password
 ```

 If you have not downloaded [Docker Desktop](https://www.docker.com/products/docker-desktop/), then do so now.
-After cloning this repo and setting it as your current working directory, run the following lines in Command Prompt or Shell with administrator privileges.
+After cloning this repo and setting it as your current working directory, run the following lines in a terminal.

 Build an image named ubuntu based on the Dockerfile.
 ```